-This morning you’ll call on Armação dos Búzios, the buzzing resort town favored by the glamorous jet-setters of the capital.
+Enjoy a preview of Rio de Janeiro today when you call on Armação dos Búzios, the buzzing resort town favored by the glamorous jet-setters of the capital.
+Your ship will anchor offshore here, and you’ll be transported inland with either the use of tenders or zodiac crafts.
 French actress Brigitte Bardot made Búzios famous when she visited in 1964 and transformed the little fishing village into the St. Tropez of South America.
 Ever since, it is the place for members of high society to be seen.
 More than 23 beaches grace this peninsular region.
 On an included tour by open-air trolley, you’ll see many of them, including the wild and scenic Brava Beach, the pink sands of Forno Beach, and the unique rock formations of Point Lagoinha — known as the Brazilian Himalayas.
 There’ll be time to linger and to swim if you wish, after which you may browse the posh shops downtown.

 This afternoon, you can spend more time on the water when you take our shipboard paddleboards or kayaks out to explore.
 Learn what cultural and historic treasures wait for you in Rio during today’s onboard lecture.
 Tonight, thrill to the beat of a lively samba show when local entertainers join you on board!